henrytse2468/LittleLemon/README.md

 as it is using mysql server,
 you have to create a user to login, as well as the menu item

+you can directly git clone from here: https://github.com/henrytse2468/LittleLemon.git